chargehound/chargehound-slate/source/includes/_integration.md

 ## Setting up Webhooks

-In order to automatically submit responses whenever you get a dispute, you will need to set up a webhook handler and handle your payment processor's disputed created webhook.
+In order to automatically submit responses whenever you get a dispute, you will need to set up a webhook handler and handle your payment processor's dispute created webhook.

 ### Setting up Stripe Webhooks